 That hospital was later destroyed, possibly in a fire.
 The current structure was once home to F.C.
 Zeller, the mayor of the town of Carrollton before it became part of New Orleans.

-Riverlake Properties, the property owner, has requested permission from the city to divide the lot into two.
+Riverlake Properties, the property owner, plans to request permission from the city to divide the lot into two.
 The plan is to sell the side yard portion to a young couple who want to build a house there.
 The couple, an architect and a doctor, are having a baby and would like to build a home for the child’s grandmother to live in, so the family can be closer together.

 Passions got heated and voices raised at a virtual neighborhood meeting on April 1 when Hooper and other partners in the real estate deal explained their proposal.
 Neighbors say that the plan will lead to the destruction of precious green space in the block and jeopardize a historic property.